Cruises to Baltic/Russia are the most popular cruises in Europe.

 Are kids free on Baltic / Russia cruises?

-Sometimes Norwegian has a promotion offering 3 and 4th passengers free in a cabin.
-(And as of January 4, that is happening on some dates on the Norwegian Breakaway in May, September and early June.)
+In 2018 Norwegian had a promotion offering 3 and 4th passengers free in a cabin for some dates on the Norwegian Breakaway in May, September and early June.
+So they might do that again if they are having trouble filling those ships.
+But it’s very unlikely.

 There are very few cabins for five on Norwegian and Costa, so call us ASAP if that’s what you need, as often most cabins for five are not revealed online.